3rd Euro-Global Summit on Advances in Clinical and Cellular Immunology

 Market Value of Immunology in Asia:

 Immunology is a rapidly growing field in Asia with a significant market value.
-According to a report by ResearchAndMarkets, the global immunology market was valued at $74.1 billion in 2017 and is projected to reach $143.3 billion by 2024, growing at a CAGR of around 10.6% between 2018 and 2024.
+According to Cognitive Market Research, the global Immunology market size was estimated at $99548.2 Million, out of which Asia Pacific held the market of around 23% of the global revenue with a market size of $22896.09 million in 2024 and will grow at a compound annual growth rate (CAGR) of 14.6% from 2024 to 2031.
 Asia is one of the leading regions in the field of immunology and is expected to contribute significantly to this growth.

 Asia is home to many research institutions and universities dedicated to immunology research.
 Some of the prominent organizations conducting research in the field of immunology in Asia include the Chinese Academy of Sciences (CAS), the National Institute of Immunology (NII) in India, and the Japan Society for Immunology.